 Let It Ride

-It was her acting career that led her to poker with a role in a 1989 gambling comedy called Let It Ride piquing her interest in playing.
+It was Jennifer Tilly's acting career that led her to poker with a role in a 1989 gambling comedy called Let It Ride piquing her interest in playing.
 Soon after the production of the film wrapped, Tilly became involved in a regular home game with friends and her then-husband, Simpsons writer Sam Simon, and began to develop her poker playing skills.

 In 2003 she began playing in competitive tournaments, encouraged by her boyfriend, professional poker player Phil "The Unabomber" Laak, who she met at the WPT Invitational tournament at the Commerce Casino.